 Coracoid process

-A study in 2010 by Carbone et al. found that about 96% of the 85 patients with early stages of frozen shoulder or adhesive capsulitis had symptoms at the coracoid process, which is hook-like or bird beak-like structure (hence the name “coracoid”) at the lateral edge of the upper front part of the scapula.
-You could feel it by trace your finger from the middle of your collarbone to its edge toward the upper arm where the collarbone ends.
-That is approximately where most of the symptoms occur, at least in this study.
+A study in 2010 found that about 96% of the 85 patients with early stages of frozen shoulder had symptoms at the coracoid process, which is hook-like or beak-like bony projection coming off the shoulder blade towards the front.
+You could feel it by tracing your finger from the middle of your collarbone to its edge toward the upper arm where the collarbone ends.
+That is approximately where most of the symptoms occur.

 Frozen shoulder movement